 Organizational Expansion – 1911 to 1925

-The missing ingredient in Mr. Becker’s plan was the absence of a sales force dealing in capital securities, especially bonds rather than short term promissory notes.
+The missing ingredient in Mr. Becker’s plan was the absence of a sales force dealing in capital securities, especially bonds rather than short-term promissory notes.
 Thus, in the decade between 1916 and 1925, a core group of highly capable men, mostly just out of college, were hired, trained and put to work as securities salesmen.
-This group and year of hire included Howell Murray (1916); William L. Jacoby (1918); Herb Schaffner (1918); Bill Eaton and Walter McEvoy (1919); Harry McCosh (1919); Vladamar (June) Johnston; Francis Patton (1920); Andrew Baird; Henry Getz; William Mabie (1921); Joe Levin (1922); Charlie Ritter (1925); and Irving Sherman (1926).
+This group and years of hire included Howell Murray (1916); William L. Jacoby (1918); Herb Schaffner (1918); Bill Eaton, Walter McEvoy, Harry McCosh, Vladamar (June) Johnston, and Andrew Baird (1919); Francis Patton (1920); Henry Getz and William Mabie (1921); Joe Levin (1922); Charlie Ritter (1925); and Irving Sherman (1926).
 Also, about this time, Lester Roth (1924), was brought in to provide fresh leadership to the firm’s back office operations, accounting, and treasury activities.
 This was the start of a long history within Becker of top management priority being given to achieving excellent "back office" support of the marketing and services ends of the business.
-(See Appendix-8).
+(See Appendix 8).

 Starting in 1919 the firm became very active in originating corporate financings.
 Between that year and 1925, the firm was the sole or co-manager of a wide range of preferred stock and intermediate term note financings including such issuers as Pressed Steel Car; Speigel May Stern; Interstate Iron & Steel; Cuyamel Fruit; Rainey Wood Coke; Avery Company; Boston Stores of Chicago; Brunswick, Balke, Collendar; Penick & Ford; Yellow Manufacturing Acceptance; Yellow Taxi; Hupp Motor Car Co.; Alfred Decker & Cohn; Fred Rueping Leather; Goodyear Tire & Rubber; Central Coal & Coke; By-Products Coke; Hammermill Paper; McPhee & McGinnity; Kleinert Rubber; Edgewater Beach Hotel; Real Silk Hosiery; Albert Pick; New Mexico Lumber; and Phillipsborn.